 Schools out for summer!
 So now what?
+Besides summer camp, there are many activities and special events to enjoy.
 If you’re looking for fun things to do to fill all those lazy summer days and keep your kids off their devices, we’ve got you covered.
-Check out our list below and start planning the best summer ever.
-We dare you to try them all.
+Check out our list below of the top things to do with kids, and plan the best summer ever.
+We dare you to try them all!

 The Best Things to Do This Summer